Learn more about how the Compound Interest Calculator works

 - Initial Deposit - This is the starting amount of money you plan to deposit into savings.
 This will be the base amount the compound interest is calculated on.

 - Regular Deposit - This is the amount of money you plan to deposit regularly.
-If you are planning to apply for a term deposit, you won’t be able to add any funds once the term begins.

 - Deposit Frequency - How often you plan to make regular deposits into your savings account.
 If you have created a budget plan and put aside a regular amount to deposit into savings, you can select the relative frequency option here.